Bad Lands (1939 film)

-Bad Lands is a 1939 Western film.
+Bad Lands is a 1939 Western film directed by Lew Landers.
 Bad Lands is a remake of John Ford's The Lost Patrol, with the locale changed from the Mesopotamian to the Arizona desert.

-Plot summary
+Plot

-In 1875, a posse headed by sheriff Sheriff Bill Cummings (Robert Barrat) is held at bay by Apache warriors.
+In 1875, a posse headed by sheriff Sheriff Bill Cummings is held at bay by Apache warriors.
 The posse members are picked off, one by one, until only the Sheriff is left.